jelber2/hac-to-duplex/README.md

 ## FYI
-I have another Snakefile that uses two rounds of error-correction with vechat's racon and does not use the duplex reads see the file [hac-to-corrected-with-vechat-twice-ultra-long.smk](https://github.com/jelber2/hac-to-duplex/blob/main/hac-to-corrected-with-vechat-twice-with-ultra-long.smk) in this repo, the steps look like this:
+I have another Snakefile that uses two rounds of error-correction with vechat's racon and does not use the duplex reads see the file [hac-to-corrected-with-vechat-twice-ultra-long.smk](https://github.com/jelber2/hac-to-duplex/blob/main/hac-to-corrected-with-vechat-twice-with-ultra-long.smk) in this repo.

+You need to use this `jelber2/hac-to-duplex2` container as it has julialang 1.10 installed.

+the steps look like this:

 ![plot](https://github.com/jelber2/hac-to-duplex/blob/main/test2.svg)